#Connect WhatsApp to Claude and ChatGPT with MCP Server

 Troubleshooting

-"Rate limit exceeded" — You're hitting the 120 req/min limit on the MCP server.
+"Rate limit exceeded" — You're hitting the 120 req/min limit on the MCP endpoint.
 This usually happens when asking Claude to process large batches.
 Break your request into smaller chunks.

 Messages not sending — The most common cause is the reciprocity rule.
 MoltFlow only allows sending to contacts who messaged you within the last 24 hours.
 Check with moltflow_get_chat_messages to verify the contact has recent inbound messages.